William Sanders Scarborough

-William Sanders Scarborough (February 16, 1852 – September 9, 1926) is generally thought to be the first African American classical scholar.
-Born into slavery, Scarborough served as president of Wilberforce University between 1908 and 1920.
+William Sanders Scarborough (February 16, 1852 – September 9, 1926) was an American classical scholar and academic administrator.
+He is generally thought to be the first African American classical scholar.
+Born into slavery, Scarborough later served as president of Wilberforce University between 1908 and 1920.
 He wrote a popular university textbook on Classical Greek that was widely used in the 19th century.

 Early life and education

 Scarborough was born in Macon, Georgia, in 1852 to Jesse and Frances Scarborough, a free railway employee, and an enslaved mother.
 Laws prescribed that he inherit his mother's status.
 His father had been freed in about 1846 but remained in Georgia to be with his mother.

 Despite prohibitions against educating slaves, he was educated surreptitiously and had mastered the three R's, geography, and grammar by the age of 10.
 He became an apprentice shoemaker and served as the secretary of a prominent black association at an early age due to his level of education.

 After the end of the American Civil War, he was able to complete his education at Lewis High School in Macon before attending Atlanta University in 1869 for two years before enrolling at Oberlin College.
 Scarborough completed his degree at Oberlin in 1875.
-He also completed his degree at Atlanta University - now Clark Atlanta University - in June 1876.
+He also completed his degree in June 1876 at Atlanta University (now Clark Atlanta University).